-During our Family Meetings, the leadership team unpacked our contemporary approach to learning.
+During our 2020 Family Meetings and throughout 2021, the Leadership team unpacked our contemporary approach to learning.
 This allowed us to answer questions and clarify details of play-based and inquiry-based learning.
 Feedback was overwhelmingly positive, and I want to thank families for their support of this evidence-based and academically rigorous learning methodology

 As a Future Focused school, we will learn through play-based and inquiry-based approaches that connects learners and their learning to the world.
 We are very excited to authentically engage with the ACT Future of Education Strategy and all its possibilities.
 Please find link to ACT Future of Education Strategy here: https://www.education.act.gov.au/our-priorities/future-of-education/resources/The-Future-of-Education-An-ACT-Education-Strategy-for-the-Next-Ten-Years